trusted-american/design-system/README.md

 See the [Contributing](CONTRIBUTING.md) guide for details.

 > [!TIP]
-> To release new changes, increment versions of the packages to be released and run `pnpm publish --recursive`.
+> To release, increment versions of the packages to be released and run `pnpm publish --recursive`.

 ## License